nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 13.md

 Cool.
 Cool.
 Cool.
 Cool.
 Cool.

 Cool except not.
 Well, on that note found down in those tunnels, it looked like these goblins or their leaders were revering this guy as a deity, and it sounded like they believed he was coming back.
-Mentioned something about the, what were those, that spire called again, Sameer?
+Mentioned something about the, what were those, that spire called again, Simear?
 Yeah.
 The spires of Kuth Alar.

 Yeah.
 Yeah.
 Those ones.
 I thought he was sleeping there.
 Yeah.